Zettelkasten-Method/zettelkasten.de/content/posts/2022/03/field-report-5-reading-processing-effective-notetaking-mcpherson.md

 ---
 <%= insert_teaser_image %>

 When you process a book into your Zettelkasten you should prepare both the book and your Zettelkasten.
-The following is exactly how I prepared [*Effective Notetaking* by Fiona McPherson](https://www.amazon.com/dp/1927166527?&linkCode=ll1&tag=chritietwork-20&linkId=37967cb7c8ada98a34a19b7bfd8afdc1&language=de_DE&ref_=as_li_ss_tl):[^aff]
+The following is exactly how I prepared [*Effective Notetaking* by Fiona McPherson](https://amzn.to/3tPEsvj):[^aff]

 [^aff]: Affiliate link.
-We earn a % commission when you use our link, you don't pay extra.
+I earn a little % commission when you use my link to purchase, but you don't pay extra.

 **I set clear expectations and why I am reading a book.** I don't read for joy, although I enjoy good books almost regardless of their topic.
 The usefulness of the book comes first.
 I expect *Effective Notetaking* to teach me on how to use note-taking to achieve specific goals.
 So I expect a combination of theoretical and practical knowledge.